70 In Is How Many Feet

 Know When to Seek Help

 If you're unsure about a conversion or struggling with a particular problem, don't hesitate to seek help from a professional.
-Architects, engineers, and other experts can provide guidance and ensure that your measurements are accurate.
+Architects, engineers, and other experts can provide guidance and check that your measurements are accurate.

 FAQ